Higher Braidings of Diagonal Type: Introduction

-In Section \ref{ab_coh} we give a precise definition of higher braidings in terms of abelian cohomology theory.
-For an abelian group $G$, it is well-known that monoidal structures on the category of finite dimensional $G$-graded vector spaces are (up to braided monoidal equivalence) classified by the third abelian cohomology $H_{ab}^3(G,\KK^\times)$.
-If the associator is trivial, the defining abelian $3$-cocycle will simply be a bicharacter on $G$.
-In this situation every object naturally becomes a diagonally braided vector space.
-In particular, if we set $G=\ZZ^n$, a braiding on $V=\oplus_{i=1}^n\, \KK \cdot x_i$ is uniquely determined by a matrix $\qq=(q_{ij})\in (\KK^\times)^{n \times n}$.
+In Section \ref{ab_coh}, we give a precise definition of higher braidings in terms of abelian cohomology theory.
+For an abelian group $G$, it is well-known that monoidal structures on the category of finite-dimensional $G$-graded vector spaces are (up to braided monoidal equivalence) classified by the third abelian cohomology $H_{ab}^3(G,\KK^\times)$.
+If the associator is trivial, the defining abelian $3$-cocycle will simply be a~bicharacter on $G$.
+In this situation every object naturally becomes a~diagonally braided vector space.
+In particular, if we set $G=\ZZ^n$, a braiding on $V=\oplus_{i=1}^n \KK \cdot x_i$ is uniquely determined by a matrix $\qq=(q_{ij})\in (\KK^\times)^{n \times n}$.
 Two such braidings are equivalent if the numbers $q_{ii}$ and $q_{ij}q_{ji}$ coincide.
 Consistently, we define a $d$-dimensional braiding to be an abelian $(2d-1)$-cocycle.
 Again, if the (higher) associative structure is trivial this will simply be a $d$-character on $G$.
 For $G=\ZZ^n$ the $d$-dimensional braiding is then uniquely determined by a tensor $\qq=(q_{i_1,\dots,i_d})$.
-In analogy to the classical case we can associate the numbers $q_\nu \in \KK^\times$ (see above) to such a $d$-dimensional diagonal braiding and see that these numbers only depend on the cohomology class of the abelian $(2d-1)$-cocycle.\\ We also notice that, as in the classical case ($d=2$), the higher \textit{Rosso condition} as defined before only depends on the numbers $q_\nu \in \KK^\times$ and hence only on the cohomology class of the $d$-dimensional braiding $\qq$ (see Example \ref{ex: Rosso condition depends on Cohclass}).
+In analogy to the classical case we can associate the numbers $q_\nu \in \KK^\times$ (see above) to such a $d$-dimensional diagonal braiding and see that these numbers only depend on the cohomology class of the abelian $(2d-1)$-cocycle.

+We also notice that, as in the classical case ($d=2$), the higher \textit{Rosso condition} as defined before only depends on the numbers $q_\nu \in \KK^\times$ and hence only on the cohomology class of the $d$-dimensional braiding $\qq$ (see Example \ref{ex: Rosso condition depends on Cohclass}).
 Moreover, we conjecture that the numbers $q_\nu \in \KK^\times$ are defined by multi-dimensional symmetric forms $\theta_\lambda \in H^{2d-1}(G,\KK^\times)$ indexed by partitions $\lambda$ of $d$.
 This is Conjecture \ref{conje: symmetrized cycles are n-forms in arguments} and Remark \ref{rem: n-form}.
-For the case $d=2$, we obtain the well-known quadratic form $\theta_2$ and symmetric bilinear form $\theta_{(1,1)}$, which define the numbers $q_{ii}$ and $q_{ij}q_{ji}$ in the diagonal case. \\ The computations in Section \ref{ab_coh} require explicit knowledge of low-dimensional generators and boundaries of the abelian chain complex.
-In Table \ref{tab:generators of abelian chain complex} we list these up to $n=6$, as we believe this can be helpful to other people dealing with abelian chain complexes independently from our motivation.
+For the case $d=2$, we obtain the well-known quadratic form $\theta_2$ and symmetric bilinear form $\theta_{(1,1)}$, which define the numbers $q_{ii}$ and $q_{ij}q_{ji}$ in the diagonal case.